jaydestro/design-patterns/event-sourcing/source/setup.md

 # Event Sourcing Pattern Demo

-This folder contains an Azure Function that will simulate shopping cart events for an event sourcing pattern which appends events to Cosmos DB.
-Use Program.cs to generate example events and send to an Azure function that deserializes and saves to Cosmos DB.
+This folder contains an Azure Function that will simulate shopping cart events for an event sourcing pattern which appends events to Azure Cosmos DB.
+Use Program.cs to generate example events and send to an Azure function that deserializes and saves to Azure Cosmos DB.

 ## CosmosPatternsEventSourcingExample function